Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ## Device drivers

-Device drivers can be daunting to start with, but most silicon vendors drivers generally have a hardware abstraction layer (HAL) where you implement platform-specific support for the driver.
+Device drivers can be daunting to start with, but most silicon vendors drivers have a hardware abstraction layer (HAL) where you implement platform-specific support for the driver.

 ### MikroE BUZZ Click